Alligator meat: Preparation

 Various methods of preparation and cooking exist, including tenderization, marination, deep frying, stewing, roasting, smoking and sauteeing.
 Alligator meat is used in dishes such as gumbo, and is used in traditional Louisiana Creole cuisine.
+It also can be made into pet food.

 Cuts from the animal used include meat from the animal's tail and backbone, which have been described as "the choicest cuts".

 History

 United States

 In the mid-1800s, alligator meat was used in some regional cuisines in parts of the Southern United States.
 During this time, it was used in dishes such as gumbo.

 Alligator eggs were a part of the cuisine in many areas of the Southern United States in the early 1900s.
 During this time people would harvest the eggs and then sell them as a source of income.

 Harvesting of wild alligator eggs is illegal without a proper permit; violators face serious fines and jail time.

+Religion

+Islam

+It is a matter of ongoing debate among Islamic scholars as to whether alligator meat is halal.
+Some consider alligator haram as a predatory animal.
+However, due to their aquatic nature, alligator meat is generally deemed halal, following the same tenets that apply to fish and other scaled aquatic life.
+Alligator meat is not explicitly condemned under Sharia.

 Legal status

 United States

-In the United States, alligator hunting is legal in Arkansas, South Carolina, Louisiana, Florida, Georgia, and Texas.
-Additionally, the meat can be sourced from alligator farms.
+In the United States, farming alligator for meat and hides is legal and practiced in states such as Georgia, South Carolina, Alabama, Arkansas, Mississippi, North Carolina, Florida, Louisiana, and Texas.

+Alligator hunting is legal in Arkansas, South Carolina, Louisiana, Florida, Georgia, and Texas.